gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_02_Event_Endpoint_Management/README.md

 This section allows the user to describe the Topic that are available on a Kafka cluster.
 The connection configuration to the EventStreams Kafka cluster has already been configured in EEM.

-You will describe the Topic that you have configured in the first lab in EventStream, in my case, the TOPIC was "PR.TEST".
+You will describe the **Topic that you have configured in the first lab in EventStream**.

+> [!WARNING]
+> Note that for this PoT we had recommended using your initials followed by a . and ending by POT.
+Like "PR.POT".

+The TOPIC name used to illustrate this lab is "PR.TEST", however.

-In the following figure we can see that the TOPIC "PR.TEST" has been created in EventStreams:
+In the following figure we can see that the TOPIC "GEP.POT" has been created in EventStreams:
 ![](resources/images/ES_Topic.png)

 3. Click on the "Add topic" button